Unraveling information about supranuclear-dense matter from the complete binary neutron star coalescence process using future gravitational-wave detector networks: Results

 Figure~\ref{fig:free_bcs} shows the posteriors for the $c_1$ Lorentzian parameter in the case of injection and recovery with the \free{} model, for the three different sources.
 The injected values of $c_0, c_1, c_2$ are the ones that give the best fit on the NR hybrid with the same binary parameters of the source considered.
 The $c_1$ parameter, which corresponds to the frequency of the main postmerger emission peak, is well recovered in all cases.
 Although we are mainly interested in the recovery of $c_1$, the \free{} model provides posteriors also for the $c_0$ and $c_2$ parameters, which are related to the maximum amplitude and width of the Lorentzian respectively.
-Note that the $c_0$ and $c_2$ parameters, which are not shown in the figure, are not recovered as well as the $c_1$ parameter, but they are close to the injected values, as reported in Table \ref{tab:freepar}.
+Note that the $c_0$ and $c_2$ parameters, which are not shown in the figure, are not recovered as well as the $c_1$ parameter, but their injected values lie in the posteriors $90\%$ confidence interval in all cases, as reported in Table \ref{tab:freepar}.
 While our model works for our main purpose of measuring the frequency of the dominant postmerger peak, the shifts that we see in the other parameters suggest that we can further improve the \free{} model; see e.g.~\cite{Wijngaarden:2022sah,Breschi:2022xnc} for recent developments including postmerger features beyond the main emission frequency.